Hjorthmedh/RGCmorphology/ms/intro.md

 markers allow for the identification and targeting of specific RGC types, which have different functional and morphological features.
-The purpose of this study was to develop computational tools to identify RGCs types based on the most common available sources of information about their morphology: soma size and dendritic branching pattern.
+The purpose of this study was to develop computational tools to identify RGC types based on the most common available sources of information about their morphology: soma size and dendritic branching pattern.
 We used five different transgenic mouse lines, in each of which 1--2 RGCs types selectively express green fluorescent protein (GFP).
 Cell